NeilJustice/FileArb/README.md

    [--quiet]
 ```

-`filearb create-text-files` creates at a specified `--target` directory a specified number of `--directories` each containing a specified number of `--files` containing `0` characters or `--random-letters`.
+`filearb create-text-files` creates at a specified `--target` directory a specified number of `--directories` each containing a specified number of `--files` containing `0` ASCII characters or `--random-letters`.

 Console output for `filearb create-text-files --target=target_dir --directories=5 --files=3 --lines=3 --characters=64 --random-letters --parallel` on Linux: